-Locals can found fishing off the pier.
+Locals can be found fishing off the pier.
 Boaters come and go.
 And, the only business in sight is Twin’s Ice Cream Parlour which has been operating for several decades.

 VISIT THE BEACH

 For the best beach experience, visit one of the area’s two provincial parks – Turkey Point and Long Point Provincial Parks.
 Alternately, both towns have public beaches that extend into cottage areas, just watch for private property.
-I recommend the public beach at Turkey Point, it’s a long stretch of 3-km of sandy shoreline.
+I recommend the public beach at Turkey Point, it’s a long stretch of 3 km of sandy shoreline.

 As a holidaymaker…